 He graduated from Texarkana Arkansas Senior High School and has an associate degree in alcohol and drug counseling from Texarkana College.
 Terry is also a graduate of Texas A&M University – Texarkana where he earned a Bachelor of Science degree in Psychology and of Southern Arkansas University in Magnolia, Arkansas where he earned a master’s degree in mental health and clinical counseling.
 Terry has been employed with Southwest Arkansas Counseling and Mental Health Center since February 20, 2012, and is a licensed Associate Counselor and licensed Alcohol and Drug Counselor.
 He is also an Ordained Baptist Minister and is the current Senior Pastor at Haney Creek Missionary Baptist Church, Ashdown, AR.

 In this first video in our series for Black History Month, we reflect on the many influences, connections, and leaders who have impacted Texarkana College since our beginning in 1927.

 Our second video, “Connect,” highlights some of the ways to connect with student support programs, organizations, and scholarships on the TC campus.

 In this third video in our series for Black History Month, we learn about Scott Joplin and the music he made popular across the world.

 Join us to celebrate Black History Month!

-Join us to celebrate as we showcase interesting facts, a food demonstration, and more throughout the month!
+Join us to celebrate as we showcase interesting facts and more throughout the month!
 Follow us on social media for more information.